jainamcsheth/21-days-challenge-microservice/README.md

 # 21 Days Challenge Application

-Awesome way to turn your goals into habbit.
+Awesome way to turn your goals into habit.
 Provides unique challenges each with 21 unique tasks unlocked each day and much more...\
 Front end developed using React + TypeScript and backend is powered by Serverless Microservices developed using AWS services.

 ## Initial Setup